areeb85/PeerToPeerExchange/README.md

 4. **User Experience Enhancements**:
    - **Responsive Design**: Improve the responsiveness of the web application to ensure it is fully functional on devices of all sizes.
    - **User Interface Improvements**: Continuously update the user interface to make it more intuitive and user-friendly based on user feedback.
+   - **Community engagement** : As of now, users cannot interact with one another rather they can only see who exists on the platform.

 5. **Security Enhancements**:
    - **OAuth Integration**: Implement OAuth for more secure and versatile user authentication.